Key Takeaways

 Some just listed emails should ask for a private tour.
 Others should invite buyers to request the upgrades list, RSVP to an open house, or reply for pricing details.
 The CTA works best when it reflects the exact moment in the campaign.

 Generic CTAs feel replaceable.
-Specific CTAs feel like the next logical step.
+Specific CTAs feel like the next logical step because they tell the reader exactly what happens after the click or reply.

 Choose one CTA per email when possible.